-At LIST the final 2 years are packed full of important study programmes and activities that not only allow students to apply to a wide range of top universities around the world but also develop skills and qualities to enable them to become happy and successful young adults.
+At LANNA the final 2 years are packed full of important study programmes and activities that not only allow students to apply to a wide range of top universities around the world but also develop skills and qualities which enable them to become happy and successful young adults.
+Classes are small, attention is individual and guidance is personal for each student.

-Widely believed to be the most challenging university entrance exam in the world.
+“A” Levels are the most challenging university entrance exam in the world.
 Three exam passes at Grade A can gain access to the finest universities worldwide.
-Students normally choose 3 A Level programmes from a menu of 17.
-All students sit the General Studies Paper at AS Level.
+Students can choose between 2 – 4 “A” Level subjects from a menu of 17.
+All students sit the General Studies Paper exam.

-Students can choose from a wide range of programmes, from traditional academic subjects to modern subjects such as Travel and Tourism and Applied Performing Arts.
+Students can choose from a wide range of programmes, from traditional academic subjects to modern subjects such as Travel and Tourism and Business Studies.

 All programmes are academically rigorous and require a high degree of self motivation and academic ability.
-To find out much more about courses offered, plus details about IGCSE courses in Years 10 and 11, at: http://www.lannaist.ac.th/academics/secondary-school/
+Find out much more about courses offered, plus details about IGCSE courses in Years 10 and 11, here.

-Students graduate with a full American style Transcript and GPA as well as their British exam results.
+Students also graduate with a full American style School Transcript and Grade Point Average, as well as their British exam results.

 SAT and IELTS Preparation

-This is an optional programme that allows students to pursue this internationally respected award at either Bronze, Silver or Gold level.
+This programme allows students to pursue this internationally respected award.
+The award is divided into three levels; bronze, silver and gold.
 Each level requires students to:

 • Plan, train for and undertake an adventurous journey with a defined purpose in an unfamiliar environment.